-Students in this course learn and practice 3D modeling as a tool of visualization and critical making, through rapid prototyping and CNC.
-3-D modeling is the main focus of this course and Cinema 4D along with rapid prototyping, lasers and CNC systems will be used to invent and produce projects.
+Students in this course learn and practice 3D modeling as a tool for visualization and critical making.
+Laser cutting, rapid prototyping, and CNC milling may be used.
+3-D modeling is the main focus of this course to sketch, invent and produce both virtual and physical projects.
 Digital Image Manipulation Art 2500 is a prerequisite.
 This course is a prerequisite to 3D animation: 4401.
-To check the offering times of this course, go to the course schedule and type ART 3101 or ART 4401 in the search box.

 The Ohio State University, Department of Art: Art & Technology Course Syllabus